techie-joe/core-dev/_includes/preview.md

 {% include ui.html %}

-Hero message with <span class="text-red">red text</span> grabs attention {: .hero }
+Hero message and <span class="text-red">colored text</span> grabs attention {: .hero }

 # Heading 1

 ![Featured image](https://techie-joe.github.io/core/images/299-400x300.jpg){: .float-right.ml-4.mb-4 width=400 height=400 }

 Welcome to the tour!
 This demo provide a glimpse of the theme's appearance.
 The `big-first` class will enlarge the first letter of a paragraph.
 While the `text-justify` class will neatly align your texts to its container.
 To nudge the first line of a paragraph, use the `indent` class.
 Indentation gives a sense of order and clarity, making an article easier to read.
-Include images and [hyperlinks](#){: onclick="event.preventDefault();" } to make things more engaging.
+Include [images](#including-images) and [hyperlinks](#hyperlinks) to make things more engaging.
 {: .text-justify.big-first }

 **Leave whitespace between paragraphs for clarity.**